billpg/HashBack/README.md

 TLS will stop this.
 The security of this protocol depends on TLS working.
 If TLS is broken then so is this exchange.

 ### "What if an attacker sends a fake Initiate request?"
 Then the Issuer will generate a unasked-for Bearer token and send it to the real Initiator.
-They will reject the issued Beaer token because she wasn't expecting one and respond with an error to the Issuer, who may use this as a sign to delete the issued token and put the fake Initiator's IP address on a block-list.
+They will reject the issued Bearer token because she wasn't expecting one and respond with an error to the Issuer, who may use this as a sign to delete the issued token and put the fake Initiator's IP address on a block-list.

-### "What if the attacker sends a fake Initiate request to the real Ussuer, but the attacker knows what exchangeID GUID will use?
+### "What if the attacker sends a fake Initiate request to the real Ussuer, but the attacker knows what ExchangeId GUID will use?
 Some varieties of GUID are predictable and the attacker might predict when a genuine Initiator is about to Initiate and what exchnageID GUID they will use.
 In this event, the Issuer will make to Issue requests to the real Initiator.
-They will rejct one and accept the other, because the attacker doesn't know how to sign the token.
+They will reject one and accept the other, because the attacker doesn't know how to sign the token.

 ### "What if an attacker sends a fake Issue request?"
 If the Initiator isn't expecting an Issue request, they won't have a HMAC key to check the signature, so can reject the request.